 Some investment advisors offer financial planning services as well as tax preparation services.
 This is usually provided as part of a bundled service offering, and they charge based on a percentage of assets managed.
 For tax years when these costs are still deductible, you might find that these services are surprisingly reasonable when you view costs on an after-tax basis.

 Another thing to consider is the cost of actively managed mutual funds, which have a management team of research analysts who study stock market data in an attempt to earn higher returns.
-It costs more to pay for this team of research analysts, so actively managed funds have higher fund fees, usually in excess of 1% a year.
+It costs more to pay for this team of research analysts, so actively managed funds have higher fund fees, sometimes as high as 1% a year.

 You could hire a fee-only investment advisor who uses low-cost index funds to build the portfolio instead of using actively managed funds.
-These funds typically have expense ratios of less than 0.30%.
+These funds have low expense ratios, some of which may be 0%.
 You might be able to get far more personal advice for about the same cost by structuring services this way on an after-tax basis you may be able to get far more personal advice for about the same cost.

 Separately Managed Accounts